 Examines how and why people use a philosophy to deal with life's concerns, for our relationships with society and the world, and our pursuit of a meaningful place within these wider realms.
+Writing in content area.
 Prerequisite: Eligible to enroll in ENGL 1010.
-Writing in content area.

-PHIL 1300: Ethics and Current Moral Issues
+PHIL 1300 : Ethics and Current Moral Issues

 Examines today's important ethical consideration about abortion, euthanasia, drug legalization, racial harmony, free speech, environmentalism welfare, affirmative action, world hunger and similar issues.
 Attention to underlying larger philosophical concerns on nature, value, rights, and responsibilities of human beings.
 Prerequisite: Eligible to enroll in ENGL 1010.
-Meets SUNY General Education requirements in Diversity, Equity, Inclusion and Social Justice and Humanities.
-Meets SUNY Core Competencies in Critical Thinking and Reasoning.
+Credits 3.0